 You can use policies and tasks to configure identical parameter values of Kaspersky Security for all protected virtual machines or SVMs in an administration group.

-For more detailed information about policies and tasks, please refer to the Kaspersky Security Center documentation.
+For more detailed information about policies and tasks, please refer to the Kaspersky Security Center help.